-This species is best known for its edible passion fruits.
+This species is best known for its edible 'passion fruit' -- the 'maracujas.'
 It grows in the tropical regions of several continents, with numerous species and cultivars.
-In Europe it is not always winter hardy and we describe it here as an annual plant.
-The "Blue Passionflower" Passiflora caerulea lasts several years and is therefore the most interesting passion flower for the greening of façades and walls.
+In Europe it is not always winter hardy and we consider it here as an annual plant.
+The blue passionflower Passiflora cerulean described here lasts several years and is therefore the variety that interests us for the greening of façades and walls.

 >>> *Currently not available*